kragen/derctuo/markdown/ghettobotics-nonshopping-list.md

 then screw them down to the cardboard as normal; for through-hole components, I would poke just the leads through.
 Then I could connect the leads inside the box using alligator-clip jumpers.
-All of this was made easier by the use of parts that hadn't been used yet, so the leads were still long, and the near complete nonexistence of surface-mount parts.
+All of this was made easier by the use of parts that hadn’t been used yet, so the leads were still long, and the near complete nonexistence of surface-mount parts.
 This approach is convenient; construction paper is of the appropriate weight, and so are the inner and outer walls of single-wall corrugated cardboard, which can be soaked apart in water.

-A disadvantage to this approach is that it doesn't scale to more than a few dozen connections.
+A disadvantage to this approach is that it doesn’t scale to more than a few dozen connections.

-At the time, I also had a Radio Shack "300 in 1" electronics kit, which had about 50 components mounted on a piece of cardboard next to some extension springs.
+At the time, I also had a Radio Shack “300 in 1” electronics kit, which had about 50 components mounted on a piece of cardboard next to some extension springs.
 By thumbing a spring to the side, you opened up space between its coils to insert one or more wires into.